Who We Are

 I was immediately grateful for the positive effects exercise had on my life and decided to pursue a career in Fitness.
 I am currently certified in Group Exercise, Personal Training and Kickboxing.
 In addition, I am a 200 Hour Registered Yoga Teacher.
 I began teaching yoga in 2008 after practicing for over 10 years.

-Brian Landers is a 500 HR RYT with Yoga Alliance and has trained 400+ HRS with Annie Carpenter in SmartFlow Yoga.
-He currently assists her in her 200 HR teacher training program.
+Brian Landers is an E-RYT 500 Hour with Yoga Alliance and has trained 400+ HRS with Annie Carpenter in SmartFlow Yoga.
+He currently assists her in her 200 HR teacher training program. and is one of the lead trainers for Kansas City Yoga Teacher Training's 300 Hour Advanced Training.
 He has had many great teachers in Kansas City and Los Angeles: Gretchen Robinson, Mark Blanchard, Eoin Finn and Seane Corn.
 He is also an ACE certified personal trainer.

 As a fitness devotee, Brian didn’t come to yoga for the physical practice.
 He came to the mat to increase his focus and awareness in an effort to go faster in a race car!
 After only a few practices, he realized he had embarked on a life changing experience, both physically and spiritually.